-Thus, the Court's analysis is no longer confined to a consideration of whether a specific person has been discriminated against in comparison to another person in similar circumstances at a particular instance.
+This judgment must clearly be applauded, as the Court demonstrated its willingness to adopt a broad pragmatic approach when interpreting the prohibition of discrimination on the grounds of sexual orientation.
+The Court seems to have achieved substantive rather than merely formal equality, by seeking to ensure that even potential obstacles to access to the employment market which are liable to occur as a result of the existence of discriminatory measures or practices are prohibited.
+Thus, the Court's analysis is no longer confined to a consideration of whether a specific person has been discriminated against in comparison to another person in similarly circumstances at a particular instance.
 Instead, it more broadly considers whether a certain practice or action of a person or body is such as to create a discriminatory climate against a segment of the population which shares a characteristic which is a prohibited ground of discrimination under the Directive.
-Moreover, the Court's approach in Asociația Accept demonstrates its desire to be sensitive to the specific considerations that pertain to minorities in general,56 and LGB individuals in particular (namely, that they may not wish to 'come out' by bringing an action claiming that they have been the victims of sexual orientation discrimination), especially in Member States where homophobia is still (highly) prevalent.
+Moreover, the Court's approach in Asociatia Accept demonstrates its desire to be sensitive to the specific considerations that pertain to minorities in general,57 and LGB individuals in particular (namely, that they may not wish to 'come out' by bringing an action claiming that they have been the victims of sexual orientation discrimination), especially in Member States where homophobia is still (highly) prevalent.
 Allowing actions to be brought by NGOs in situations without an identifiable victim is especially important.
-It ensures that LGB individuals who are not 'outed' are not faced with the difficult dilemma of either refraining from bringing an action to continue hiding their sexuality or to bring an action and thus 'come out' at a time when they may not be ready or in circumstances that will make them suffer negative consequences.
+It ensures that LGB individuals who are not 'outed' are not faced with the difficult dilemma of either refraining from bringing an action in order to continue hiding their sexuality or to bring an action and thus 'come out' at a time when they may not be ready or in circumstances that will make them suffer negative consequences.

-The same positive approach towards the protection of LGB persons from discrimination is evident in the subsequent case of Hay [2013],57 with facts quite similar to those in Maruko and Römer.
+The same positive approach towards the protection of LGB persons from discrimination is evident in the subsequent case of Hay [2013],58 with facts quite similar to those in Maruko and Römer.
 Here, the Court took the opportunity to react to the criticisms levelled against its approach in the previous cases by conducting the comparability assessment (between same-sex and opposite-sex couples) itself, instead of leaving it to the Member States.

 The case involved the refusal by a French bank to award one of its employees, Mr Hay who concluded a civil solidarity pact with his male partner, special leave and a bonus granted to staff who marry.
 After finding that the issue related to Mr Hay's 'pay', the Court decided that Directive 2000/78 was applicable.
-It then proceeded to consider whether same-sex couples who entered into a Pacte Civil de Solidarité (PACS) were in a position comparable to opposite-sex married couples as regards the special leave and the bonus, concluding that they are.58 In contrast, in the Maruko and Römer judgments, the Court merely provided guidelines as to how the comparability assessment should be conducted without making the assessment itself.
+The Court then proceeded to consider whether same-sex couples that entered into a Pacte Civil de Solidarité (PACS) were in a position comparable to opposite-sex married couples as regards the special leave and the bonus, concluding that they are.59 In contrast, in the